-Self-esteem among University Students.

-Self-esteem means how much a person likes him or herself or the extent to which someone feels competent, loved and approved by others.
+Self-esteem refers to a person's overall sense of his or her value or worth.
+Self-esteem means how much a person likes his or herself or the extent to which someone feels competent, loved and approved by others.
 The university life involves a lot of new ways of life that unfold from first day and can be a period of turmoil as the student has to meet the demands of the university, family, society and self (Rogina & Savarimuthu, 2018).
 A student who scores low on self-esteem is prone to a number of life changes like isolation, poor academic performance, manipulation and thus may end up in life destructive behaviors.

 Those who score high on self-esteem are confident and are less likely to experience major life stressful challenges since they easily manage the situation by themselves or seek for help.
-Students with low self-esteem tend to step back and fail to give a try in order to protect their selfesteem as well as avoiding risks which exposes them to loneliness and avoidance from others (Sowisloy & Orth, 2013).
+Students with low self-esteem tend to step back and fail to give a try in order to protect their self-esteem as well as avoiding risks which exposes them to loneliness and avoidance from others (Sowisloy & Orth, 2013).
 It's logical to think that high self-esteem leads to improved social interaction (Tchoh & Mertan, 2018).

-Furthermore, in a study carried out by Battistich, Solomon and Delucchi (1993) as cited in Tchoh & Mertan (2018), revealed that persons with high level of Self-esteem are more popular to others than those with low self-esteem.
+Furthermore, in a study carried out by Battistich, Solomon and Delucchi (1993) as cited in Tchoh and Mertan (2018), revealed that persons with high level of Self-esteem are more popular to others than those with low self-esteem.
 This is so because most people interact with individuals who have confidence in themselves and are very innovative in their self-esteem thus promoting high self-esteem than those with low self-esteem since these in most cases manifest social insecurities hence may fail to interact with others, leading to low self-esteem.